spacetelescope/crds/docs/doc/source/web_site_use.rst

 *Discarding* a batch submission based on warnings or bad rmap modifications removes the submission from CRDS.
 In particular temporary database records and file copies are removed.

-If a submission is neither confirmed nor cancelled the files involved will be automatically removed,  nominally after two weeks.

 Following any CRDS pipeline mapping submission,  the default *edit* context is updated to that pipeline mapping making it the default starting point for